Close

 Where: Waiting area at Giant City Stables

-How Often: Before each trail ride
+How Often: Before every trail ride

 Implement & Test

-Task Analysis
+Behavioral Task Analysis

 Deconstructing Behaviors of Interest